How to apply for VAT registration

 When your business has been registered for VAT, do the following:

-• certain VAT-exempt sales of goods and services under the Value Added Tax Act, such as export sales and intra-Community supply.
+- Certain VAT-exempt sales of goods and services listed in the VAT Act such as export sales and intra-Community supply.

 Do not include the following:

-• proceeds from fixed assets sold by the company.
-In other words, do not include selling of any assets bought for business operations.
-For example, if an earth moving company sells one of its excavators, the proceeds are not included in the turnover because excavators are the company’s fixed assets.
+- Proceeds from any fixed assets that your company had used in the past In other words, do not include selling of any items, property, or assets originally bought for your business.
+For example, if an earthmoving company sells one of its excavators, the proceeds are not included in the turnover because excavators are among the company’s fixed assets.

 You can check the company’s liability for VAT in the Business Information System (BIS).
 Go to the Business Information System.